3mdeb/96boards-docs-wiki/Openstack.md

 ## Add the Identity service (Keystone)

+### Install and configure

+#### Prerequisites

+Do not perform the database creation steps.
+They will be done during meta package installation later.

-In the Install and configure components section, if you encounter dependency issues with package installation, you will need to manually install some dependency packages from testing first:
+#### Install and configure components

+If you encounter dependency issues with package installation, you will need to manually install some dependency packages from testing first:

     $ sudo apt-get -t testing install python-cryptography

+Do not Then, install the meta package:

+    $ sudo apt-get -t testing install openstack-cloud-identity

 Answer the questions asked by debconf: